 To speed up the denaturing pipeline, we build on the insight that face motion between two successive frames is likely to be small.
 Even at athletic speeds, human motion is slow enough that translations and rotations of a face in successive frames are likely to involve changes only to a proximal region of pixels.
 We leverage this insight by combining initial detection and recognition of faces, followed by tracking of those faces.
-Fast object tracking algorithms that are an order of magnitude faster than face detection and recognition have been extensively discussed in the computer vision literature.
-We use tracking to eliminate face detection and recognition from the timing-critical path of denaturing.
-Note that this is a different goal and usage context from the use of object tracking described by Chen et al. [6].
+Fast object tracking algorithms are an order of magnitude faster than detection/recognition and have been extensively discussed in the computer vision literature.
+We use tracking to eliminate expensive algorithms from the time-critical path of denaturing.
+Note that this is a different goal and usage context from the use of object tracking described by Chen et al. [14].
 There, the goal is to reduce computational load on a mobile device by offloading the expensive object recognition step to a cloudlet and only performing the cheaper object tracking on the mobile device.